-Businesses go through corporate restructuring with the goal of changing the company’s capital structure.
-This is referred to as recapitalization.
+Debt may strangle the financial life of a business.
+By restructuring their debt, some businesses have been able to get access to the cash flow needed to make decisions that lead to future growth.
+The corporate restructuring process a business goes through, with the goal of changing its capital structure is referred to as recapitalization.
 Businesses usually perform recapitalization to optimize or stabilize their capital structure.
 At its core, recapitalization is a form of corporate restructuring where a business exchanges one type of financing for another type of financing.
 For example, a business might exchange equity for debt or debt for equity.
 Corporations may issue debt with the goal of purchasing assets or buying back equity shares.

 What Is Private Equity Recapitalization?